qdrant/landing_page/qdrant-landing/content/documentation/tutorials/search-beginners.md

 ```python
 {'name': 'The Three-Body Problem', 'description': 'Humans encounter an alien civilization that lives in a dying system.', 'author': 'Liu Cixin', 'year': 2008} score: 0.45902943411768216
 ```

+## Next Steps

+Congratulations, you have just created your very first search engine!
+Trust us, the rest of Qdrant is not that complicated, either.
+For your next tutorial you should try building an actual [Neural Search Service with a complete API and a dataset](../../tutorials/neural-search/).